This is part 1 of a 2 part series: Part 2

 - Still other marriages may need to give up evil relational patterns: game-playing, manipulation, give to get, avoidance, bartering sex for other goodies, sulking.
 Even high-stakes criminal sins – sadistic sexual aggression, violence, and rape – can occur in marriage.

 - Still other people must sever the link that equated sex with “success or failure,” with “performance” and “identity.”
 As Christ redefines and recenters your identity, he changes what sex means.
 Sex can become a simple and meaningful way to give.
 It can become a simple pleasure, as normal as eating breakfast.
 It can become a safe place where failures and struggles can be talked about and prayed through.

 - Some marriages may deal with impotence and frigidity (‘erectile dysfunction’ and ‘arousal disorder’ in the medicalizing jargon of our times).
-You can check more on this site for solution.
-On the male side, Viagra, Cialis, and Levitra present a purely chemical solution for symptoms.
 The problem sometimes has a significant biological component unrelated to normal aging.
 But most often there are significant links to spiritual issues: performance anxiety, an unwillingness to face the diminishments of aging, the separation of sex from love, guilt over premarital sex, or unreal expectations of potency that have been learned from the media, pornography, or fornication.

 - Still others may face temptations to make comparisons with previous partners, or with fantasy partners, or with some idealized fantasy of what marital bliss should be like.
 Wise sex loves your husband or wife.

 - Still others will continue to struggle with familiar patterns of lust.
 They may be tempted to flirt, or to cheat, or to view pornography, or to masturbate in the shower, or to fantasize about past experiences.